 - Purchase decision

-Later, once buyers are completing a purchase (or at least trying to), the challenges continue.
-As many as 58% of B2B buyers surveyed indicated that they encounter order errors online monthly, bi-monthly, weekly, and even daily:
+Once buyers are completing a purchase (or at least trying to), the challenges continue.
+As many as 94% of B2B buyers surveyed indicated that they encounter customer experience challenges online.

 In turn, we’re seeing omnichannel B2B buyer behavior happening as a result of insufficient experiences both online and offline — rather than as a choice based on preference.
 B2B organizations should strive to improve experiences across all channels, so that buyers are free to engage and purchase via their avenue of choice, and not just be boxed into the least frustrating option.